measure-sh/measure/measure-android/README.md

 ### `trackLifecycleActivityIntentData`

-Allows enabling/disabling of collection of intent data along with `lifecycle_activity.created` event, which is collected with the Activity lifecycle event `onCreate` is triggered.
+Allows enabling/disabling of collection of intent data for the following events:
+* `lifecycle_activity.created` event, which is collected with the Activity lifecycle event `onCreate` is triggered.
+* `cold_launch` event, which is collected when the app is launched from a cold start.
+* `warm_launch` event, which is collected when the app is launched from a warm start.
+* `hot_launch` event, which is collected when the app is launched from a hot start.

 Disabled by default.

-### `trackColdLaunchIntentData`

-Allows enabling/disabling of collection of intent data along with `cold_launch` event, which collects the intent data for the first activity launched.
-This is generally useful for debugging deeplinks which are typically added to the intent bundle.
-Disabled by default.

-### `trackWarmLaunchIntentData`

-Allows enabling/disabling of collection of intent data along with `warm_launch` event, which collects the intent data for the activity launched.
-This is generally useful for debugging deeplinks which are typically added to the intent bundle.
-Disabled by default.

-### `trackHotLaunchIntentData`

-Allows enabling/disabling of collection of intent data along with `hot_launch` event, which collects the intent data for the activity launched.
-This is generally useful for debugging deeplinks which are typically added to the intent bundle.
-Disabled by default

 # Internals